Kwaleyela-Ikafa/Portfolio-project/README.md

 # Portfolio-project

-A mobile portfolio page showcasing my projects and skills
+A portfolio website that showcases my built projects and skills.

 ## Built With